 Minor because: There was no actual spillage of SGI, because the unlocked information still remained within a locked room that was access-controlled.

--than-minor if: There was an actual spillage of SGI beyond an authorized person or controlled-access location, or for example spillage to a publicly-accessible website.
+More-than-minor if: There was an actual spillage of SGI beyond an authorized person or controlled-access location, or for example spillage to a publicly-accessible website.

 21. Critical Digital Assets (CDA) (NEI 08-09 Appendix A, Section 3.1.3)